Your Shopify store has hundreds, maybe thousands of products. Your average customer sees a handful before they leave.

 404 pages: Don't waste error pages.
 Show bestsellers or personalized picks to redirect visitors back into the shopping experience.

 The Shopify App Store has dozens of recommendation apps.
-Most of them do some version of the same thing.
+Most do some version of the same thing.
 Here's what actually separates good from great.

 PersonalizerAI, for example, builds bespoke models for each merchant's catalog, order history, and customer behavior using proprietary AI powered by advanced language models.
 That level of store-specific training is what separates a 5% conversion lift from a 25% one.

 This is where most apps fall apart.
 Inflated attribution is endemic in the recommendation app space.
 Some apps claim credit for any sale where a customer merely saw a recommendation widget, whether they clicked it or not.
-That's not attribution.
-That's vanity math.
+That's vanity math masquerading as attribution.

 Recommendation apps typically use one of three pricing models: